 - CSP violations for Chrome browsers—these new errors will be part of a new, more generic error type called “Request errors,” into which HTTP errors and Failed images will be merged.

 We’d love to hear your feedback.
-Please share your feedback with us at Dynatrace Answers and feel free to mention any other improvements you believe will help you in better exploring and analyzing your web front-end errors.
+Please share your feedback with us at Dynatrace Community and feel free to mention any other improvements you believe will help you in better exploring and analyzing your web front-end errors.

 Or, if you’re new to Dynatrace, start your free trial now to explore all our performance and troubleshooting capabilities for your front-end applications.